|Nutrition Facts (per serving)|

 Put the fava beans in a large pot, cover them with water, and let sit overnight.
 Slip off the skins and drain.
-Return fava beans to the pot, cover them with water again, and bring to a boil.
-Reduce heat to maintain a nice little bubbling simmer and cook until beans are very tender, about 30 minutes (start checking them after 20 minutes, sometimes they cook really quickly).
+Return fava beans to the pot, cover with water again, and bring to a boil.
+Reduce heat to maintain a nice little bubbling simmer and cook until beans are very tender, about 30 minutes (start checking them after 20 minutes–sometimes they cook really quickly).
 Remove any foam that develops on the surface as the beans simmer.
-Turn off the heat, add about 2 teaspoons salt, and let sit until cool.
+Turn off the heat, add about two teaspoons salt, and let sit until cool.
 Drain, reserving the cooking liquid if you want to use that instead of stock or if you want to use it as the liquid in another soup.

 While the beans cook, chop the onions and garlic.
-You can also toast the cumin seeds now, if you’d like.
-Heat a small frying pan over medium high heat.
+You can also toast the cumin seeds now if you’d like.
+Heat a small frying pan over medium-high heat.
 Add the cumin seeds and cook, shaking the pan every now and then, until they smell, well, toasted.
-Take pan off the heat and set aside.
-When seeds are cool crush them in a mortar and pestle or put them in a small resealable plastic bag and smash them with the bottom of a small frying pan or saucepan.
+Take the pan off the heat and set aside.
+When seeds are cool, crush them in a mortar and pestle or put them in a small resealable plastic bag and smash them with the bottom of a small frying pan or saucepan.

 Add more stock or cooking liquid to create the thickness you’d like.
 Taste and add salt, if necessary.

-Ladle the soup into bowls, drizzle with some fabulous olive oil and sprinkle with some toasted, crushed cumin seeds.
+Ladle the soup into bowls, drizzle with some fabulous olive oil, and sprinkle with some toasted and crushed cumin seeds.